ORNL/cpp-proposals-pub/batched_blas/batched_blas.md

 2. Omit reductions from the batched interface.

-We favor the second approach:
+We favor the first approach:
 adding overloads of P1673 reduction-like functions that return `void` and write the reduction results to an output `mdspan`.
 This has the disadvantage that the batched and non-batched versions